Is iQ Academy Minnesota a private school?

 What role do the teachers play in iQ Academy Minnesota?

 The teachers play an important role in the iQ Academy program.
 It is the role of the teachers to meet the individual learning needs of their students.
-Teachers hold "office hours" and provide weekly online course instruction via Blackboard Collaborate, where students can ask questions and have discussions with their teacher and classmates.
+Teachers hold "office hours" and provide weekly online course instruction via Class Connect, where students can ask questions and have discussions with their teacher and classmates.
 Teachers are also available by phone and e-mail, and parents and students are encouraged to contact their teachers with questions.
 In grades 6-12, more of a student's course work can be done independently, but students are definitely never "on their own."

 As a parent, how can I check on my child's progress?